Hand washing is critical for all personnel to prevent transmission of infection.

 Femoral pulses are checked and compared with brachial pulses.
 A weak or delayed femoral pulse suggests aortic coarctation or other left ventricular outflow tract obstruction.
 Central cyanosis suggests congenital heart disease, pulmonary disease, or sepsis.

 In a vertex delivery, the head is commonly molded with overriding of the cranial bones at the sutures and some swelling and ecchymosis of the scalp (caput succedaneum).
 In a breech delivery, the head has less molding, with swelling and ecchymosis occurring in the presenting part (ie, buttocks, genitals, or feet).
 The fontanelles vary in diameter from a fingertip breadth to several centimeters.
-A large anterior fontanelle may be a sign of hypothyroidism.
+A large anterior fontanelle and anything more than a fingertip breadth posterior fontanelle may be signs of hypothyroidism.

 A cephalohematoma is a common finding; blood accumulates between the periosteum and the bone, producing a swelling that does not cross suture lines.
 It may occur over one or both parietal bones and occasionally over the occiput.
 Cephalohematomas usually are not evident until soft-tissue edema subsides; they gradually disappear over several months.